Scott Lawler Chairman / CEO (CISSP)

 Butch Zachrel Vice President, Cyber & OSINT Analytics

-Butch is an ardent technologist focused on mission success taking great satisfaction in providing solutions to today’s challenges turning them into tomorrow’s opportunities.
+Butch is an ardent technologist focused on speed to mission and mission success taking great satisfaction in providing solutions to today’s challenges turning them into tomorrow’s opportunities.
 Butch has worked with various technologies over his past 30 years in industry and government.
-Always staying relevant in the issues facing people staying relevant with industry tested as well as leap ahead technologies.
+Always staying relevant in the issues facing people staying pertinent with industry tested as well as leap ahead technologies.
 In working with some of the best minds is always humbled with how much there is to learn.

-Having the ability to grasp complex issues, how they impact mission and providing a solution comprised of people, process and technology.
-Putting together a true team-of-teams approach to ensure successful implementation & sustainment.
+Putting together a true team-of-teams approach with a focus on cohesion to ensure successful deployment & sustainment.
 Having fun doing so.

 Butch spent his early years in the Marine Corps (once a Marine always a Marine) working in Cryptology and Signals Intelligence with the Fleet Marine Force and Naval Security Group.
 Butch is active in the American Legion and assisting wounded warriors find careers in government and industry.

-Mr Kline served in the U.S. Army for 22 years, retiring in January 2016 from the Army Cyber Command.
+Mr Kline served in the U.S. Army for 22 years, retiring in January 2016 from the Army Cyber Command with over 20 years of Cyber Security experience.
 Cory assisted the Army with the development and implementation of the Risk Management Framework as well as planning the cybersecurity services to be implemented for the Army’s transition to the Cloud.
-As is a Senior Information System Security Engineer at Lp3, he conducts project management for cyber security related projects focusing on “Assess & Authorize” activities using the Risk Management Framework for both classified and unclassified projects.
+As the Director of Army Programs at LP3, he conducts Business Development and project management for cyber security related projects focusing on integrating products and services into the DoD Enterprise through the Risk Management Framework for both classified and unclassified projects.

 Cory holds a Master’s of Science in Cyber Security and Digital Forensic Investigation from Norwich University and certifications as a Computer Information System Security Professional (CISSP), Project Management Professional (PMP), Certified Ethical Hacker (CEH), Certified Network Defense Architect (CNDA), and is a Certified Specialist in Cloud Security.